 9. Speak to a Criminal Lawyer

 The experienced criminal attorneys at the California Legal Defense Group are ready to protect and defend you or your loved one today.
 With a strong record of favorable results for past clients, our aggressive lawyers can often beat criminal charges or substantially reduce harsh penalties.
 We offer a free consultation and case review.
-Please call us at (855) 396-0370 or contact us online.
+Please call us or contact us online.